XunpengYi/Text-IF/README.md

 CUDA_VISIBLE_DEVICES=0 python test_from_dataset.py  --weights_path "pretrained_weights/text_fusion.pth" --dataset_path "./dataset/your_dataset/eval" --input_text "We're working on the fusion of infrared and visible images, with special consideration for the noise degradation affecting the infrared captures." --save_path "./results"
 ```

 ### News: Text-IF supports handling more degradation (all types in EMS) and more powerful text prompts.
 The model weights for more degradation have now been made publicly available in [Google Drive](https://drive.google.com/file/d/1jstLiOp-ZBppz_vZhyG55YeUYFLyOdrP/view?usp=sharing) | [Baidu Drive](https://pan.baidu.com/s/1wydIlgurftN5tyCa6Nt7mg) (code: rwth).

+We only recommend using this weight when handling a large number of degradations.
+In general, we recommend using the previously mentioned at `Pretrained Weights` for text guidance image fusion.
 ```shell
 # vis Low light
 CUDA_VISIBLE_DEVICES=0 python test_from_dataset.py  --weights_path "pretrained_weights/text_fusion_power.pth" --dataset_path "./dataset/your_dataset/eval" --input_text "In the context of infrared-visible image fusion, visible images are susceptible to extremely low light degradation." --save_path "./results"